Last modified: January 10, 2020

 The following practices are not permitted from our service and would be a violation of this policy, they are provided as examples, are subject to change and should not be considered exhaustive.

-- Failing to provide an opt out method in any commercial message or failing to comply within 3 days to any request by a recipient not be contacted
+- Failing to provide an opt out method in any commercial message or failing to comply with applicable law and your internal policies to any request by a recipient not be contacted

 - Failing to include your valid physical mailing address or a link to that information